hypre-space/hypredrive/README.md

 # hypre_app
-Driver application for solving linear systems with hypre through the IJ interface
+Driver application for solving linear systems read from file with hypre.

+Currently, the driver only supports linear systems written in hypre's IJ conceptual interface format.

 # Build instructions